Ricketts stresses support for tax cuts ahead of bill debate - NewsBreak

 Ricketts stresses support for tax cuts ahead of bill debate

 LINCOLN, Neb.
-(AP) — Nebraska Gov. Pete Ricketts is making clear again that he wants lawmakers to cut the state’s income tax this year, arguing...panhandlepost.com

-LINCOLN, Neb.
-(AP) — Nebraska Gov. Pete Ricketts is making clear again that he wants lawmakers to cut the state’s income tax this year, arguing...panhandlepost.com
+(AP) — Nebraska Gov. Pete Ricketts is making clear again that he wants lawmakers to cut the state’s income tax this year, arguing that doing so will keep the state competitive.

+Ricketts argued his case at a press conference with Nebraska business leaders.
+The Republican governor has backed several proposals, including a faster phase-out of Social Security income taxes, a bill to lock in existing property tax credits and legislation to lower the state’s top income tax rate.Judge denies Nebraska Rep. Fortenberry’s push to move trial

+Scott Gubbels, the executive director of Tax and Renewable Energy at Nelnet, says Nebraska’s existing tax rate has been a hindrance when his company tries to bring existing employees to Nebraska from its offices in other, lower-tax states.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0